 Through Penn Foster College, students are able to earn a certificate without having to leave their home.
 The Undergraduate Certificate in Foundation Skills for Technology program allows students to earn 15 credits through online completion.

-Have a high school diploma or its recognized equivalent
+- Have a high school diploma or its recognized equivalent

-Penn Foster College is nationally accredited by the Distance Education Accrediting Commission (DEAC) and licensed by the Arizona State Board for Private Postseconday Education.
+Penn Foster College is licensed by the Arizona State Board of Private Postsecondary Education.

 Penn Foster College’s Veterinary Technician Associate Degree has full accreditation from the American Veterinary Medical Association (AVMA) through their Committee on Veterinary Technician Education and Activities (CVTEA).

 The Penn Foster College Medical Assistant Associate Degree Program is accredited by the Accrediting Bureau of Health Education Schools (ABHES).